 Heavy Compound First

 Start with your main pressing movement (bench or overhead press) when you're fresh.
 This is where you'll build the most strength and size.
+Keep your main compounds in lower to moderate rep ranges and your isolations in moderate to higher rep ranges.

 Secondary Compound